Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

 4. No later than one day after the end of the course, the lecturer shall send a list of students who are eligible to take the final exam and those who are not (with reasons clearly stated) to the Training Department.
-Based on the lecturer\'s request and other obligations of the students, the Training Department shall make a list of students eligible to take the exam and assign exam rooms.
+Based on the lecturer's request and other obligations of the students, the Training Department shall make a list of students eligible to take the exam and assign exam rooms.
 5. The head of the training unit shall specify the examination and